 According to Freakonomics, first names gradually move down in social class.
 Upper classes adopt newer names initially (according to the book, the wealthy launched names like Amber, Brittany, and Crystal).
 Once those names enter common usage, the upper classes shift their preferences to other first names.
 But overall, the wealthy are very conservative about name choices, particularly avoiding odd or creatively spelled names.
 (Check out name popularity over time in the U.S. using BabyNameWizard or the Social Security site.)

 And a new study determined that people with easy-to-pronounce names are judged more positively.
 They’re more likely to get special treatment from teachers and employers.
 This means better grades, easier hires, and faster job promotions.

 It might be easy to blame a few of my career disappointments on the alphabetical position of my surname, down at the bottom with the W’s.
 But as the studies predict, I’m actually quite fond of ”W” and “L.” Also, perhaps because my name is rich in vowels, I happen to adore them.
-I see vowels as letters just brimming with potential.
-(That doesn’t stop me from making up a name when asked to leave a name for a restaurant reservation.)
+I see vowels as letters brimming with potential.
+(That doesn’t stop me from an ongoing practice of making up a name when asked to leave a name for a restaurant reservation.)